Dietitian Nutritionist Program

-Students applying to the Nutrition program need to meet specific admission requirements including a variety of prerequisite courses and exposure to the field of dietetics.

-The curriculum includes a combination of advanced nutrition courses and the 1200 hours of supervised practice required to become an RDN.

-output

-Students applying to the Nutrition program need to meet specific admission requirements including a variety of prerequisite courses and exposure to the field of dietetics.
+Students applying to the Dietitian Nutritionist Program need to meet specific admission requirements including a variety of prerequisite courses and exposure to the field of dietetics.

 The curriculum includes a combination of advanced nutrition courses and the 1200 hours of supervised practice required to become an RDN.